 The school principal serves as the first school-site contact person with the University Supervisor.
 The University Supervisor maintains an open line of communication with the school administrator so as to keep informed of progress and issues which need University support or attention.
 The University Supervisor considers the school administrator the primary contact person (unless otherwise informed) when arranging school visits.
 In brief, the Clinical Supervisor:

-- serves as the school-site contact person for the University. - assists the ACE Teacher in acclimating to the school and local community. - observes and conferences with the ACE Teacher. - monitors and supports the ACE Teacher.

-- completes a University summative evaluation each semester. - communicates with University Supervisor as needed.
+- serves as the school-site contact person for the University. - assists the ACE Teacher in acclimating to the school and local community. - observes and conferences with the ACE Teacher. - monitors and supports the ACE Teacher. - completes one formal summative evaluation using the University assessment instrument. - communicates with University Supervisor as needed.